-A student may voluntarily withdraw from the University prior to the end of the eighth week of a regular term, or prior to the end of the fourth week of the five week summer term.
-After the end of the eighth week of a regular term or the fourth week of summer term voluntary withdrawal is not permitted.
+Voluntary During the Term.
+A student may voluntarily withdraw from the University prior to the end of the eighth week of a regular term, or prior to the end of the fourth week of the five-week summer term.
+After the end of the eighth week of a regular term or the fourth week of the five-week summer term voluntary withdrawal is not permitted.

-The withdrawal procedure begins in the Office of Withdrawals, 173 Student Services Building.
+The withdrawal procedure begins in the Office of Withdrawals, Room 175, Student Services Building.